xcart/xcart-docs/_pages/kb_en/multivendor/coupons_usage_with_multivendor.md

 published: false
 ---
 ## Coupons: Vendor experience
 In a Multivendor X-Cart store with the addon {% link "Coupons" ref_3iTVKlYe %} installed and enabled, vendors can create discount coupons.
-The same way as an administrator, a vendor can create and manage coupons via the Discounts section of their area:
+A vendor can create and manage their coupons via the Discounts section of the Vendor area:

 Coupons created by a vendor are applied only to the products of that particular vendor.

-Vendors can view and manage only the coupons created by themselves.
-In their personal Vendor area, they do not have access to any coupons that may have been created by other vendors or the store administrator.
+Vendors can view and manage only the coupons that they own.
+In their personal Vendor area, they do not have access to any coupons owned by other vendors or the store administrator.

 ## Coupons: Multivendor store administrator experience
 The store administrator can view, edit and delete any coupons created by the vendors.
 If the administrator themselves is also a vendor, they can create and manage coupons for their own products (Such coupons are not visible to vendors and can be applied only to the products owned by the administrator).